 Yes, your baby is listening to you.
 It’s true, studies have found that the baby, while still in the womb; can hear you and even starts to recognize your voice and respond to it.
-Even Indian traditions have promoted Garbh Sanskar (which is widely practiced); meaning educating the foetus in the womb, establishing that not only can the baby hear you but it also has a considerable impact on it.
-In Mahabharata, Abhimanyu also learnt a war skill when he was in the womb, as Arjuna, his father, talked about the Chakravyuh.
+Even Indian traditions have promoted Garbh Sanskar (which is widely practiced); meaning educating the fetus in the womb, establishing that not only can the baby hear you but it also has a considerable impact on it.
+In Mahabharata, Abhimanyu also learned a war skill when he was in the womb, as Arjuna, his father, talked about the Padmavyuha.

-By week 24 (or week 25) the baby starts to respond to voices; researches have shown that the baby sometimes even turns its head in response to the sound.
+By week 24 (or week 25) the baby starts to respond to voices researchers have shown that the baby sometimes even turns its head in response to the sound.
 However, the clearest voice that the baby will hear will be yours because your voice reverberates through your bones and across your body, thus, amplifying it!

-The baby learns to recognise other voices (apart from the mother’s) during the third trimester.
-Researches have shown that the baby reacts differently to words and sounds repeated during the third trimester compared to ones never heard.
-Get your partner talk to the baby, feel around your belly when he kicks or moves in response, and they will soon start to love it and so will the baby.
+The baby learns to recognize other voices (apart from the mother’s) during the third trimester.
+Research has shown that the baby reacts differently to words and sounds repeated during the third trimester compared to ones never heard.
+Get your partner talk to the baby and feel around your belly when he kicks or moves in response and they will soon start to love it and so will the baby.
 It might even react to certain sounds in a certain way, like, the baby that kicked every time he heard ‘All is Well’ in the movie ‘3 Idiots’!

 Just relax and wear a comfortable maternity top during the day or put on PJs at night so that you and your partner have easy access to feel and talk to the belly.
 Though you both might feel uncomfortable initially, just relax and slowly it will be natural.